fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

 ### TLS / SSL

 Elasticsearch output plugin supports TLS/SSL.
-For more details about the properties available and general configuration, refer to[TLS/SSL](../../administration/transport-security.md).
+For more details about the properties available and general configuration, refer to [TLS/SSL](../../administration/transport-security.md).

 ### AWS Sigv4 Authentication and Upstream Servers